Amsterdam/zaken-frontend/README.md

 Tag any branch, but preferably master, with a tag like `v1.0.0` to deploy that specific commit to [production](https://wonen.zaken.amsterdam.nl/).

 A `npm run deploy:prod` convenience script is also available.
+This also guarantees the versions between the Git tag and NPM (package.json) are in sync.